skramm/homog2d/docs/homog2d_algorithms.md

 ## 3 - Polyline simplification
 <a name="poly_simplify"></a>

-Any Polyline (open or closed) can be miminimized, by calling the member function `minimise()` or the corresponding free function.
+Any Polyline (open or closed) can be miminimized, by calling the member function `minimize()` or the corresponding free function.
 Several technique can be used, by passing a value of type `PolyMinimParams` as single argument, but a default value is provided.
 At present, the algorithm used is based on the "Visvalingam" iterative algorithm, but with a few variants.